hoaphantn7604/react-native-size-scaling/README.md

 # react-native-size-scaling
-Provide solutions to make your app flexible for different screen sizes, different devices.
+Provide solutions to make your app flexible for different screen sizes, different devices, based on your device's pixel ratio.
 When developing with react-native, you need to manually adjust your app to look great on a variety of different screen sizes.
 This package provides some simple tooling to make your scaling a whole lot easier.
 ## Installation

 ```sh